louisnovick/dotfiles/README.md

 ### Symlink the .files

-This will remove current dotfiles (specified in the symlinks.sh file) and move them into ~/dotfile_old.
-It will then create symlinks to the .files in your ~/dotfiles that you specified.
+This will remove dotfiles (specified in the symlinks.sh file) from ~/ and move them into ~/dotfiles_old.
+It will then create symlinks to the .files in ~/dotfiles.

 ```shell
 sh symlinks.sh